Skip to main content

 Attention Voters

 Please call the Elections Office at (386) 313-4170 to request a mail ballot.
+You may also place your request online using our Mail Ballot Request Service.

 Things To Remember: